ymwjbxxq/aws-appconfig/README.md

 **Deploy and monitor**

 Define deployment criteria and rate controls to determine how your targets receive the new configuration.
 Use AWS AppConfig deployment strategies to set deployment velocity, deployment time, and bake time.
 Monitor each deployment to proactively catch any errors using AWS AppConfig integration with Amazon CloudWatch Events.
-If AWS AppConfig encounters an error, the system rolls back the deployment to minimize impact on your application users.
+If AWS AppConfig encounters an error, the system rolls back the deployment to minimize the impact on your application users.

 ### S3 vs Parameter Store vs Lambda Layers vs AppConfig  ###